West Rail line: Rolling stock and technology

 The West Rail line was served by 33 eight-car MTR SP1900 EMUs built by a Japanese consortium of Kinki Sharyo and Kawasaki Heavy Industries, of which 22 were originally ordered by KCRC as seven-car trains for the initial opening of the line (the same model was ordered in 12-car and 4-car variants for the East Rail and the original Ma On Shan line, respectively).
 Up to 26 sets run during the morning peak service with a 171-second headway; MTRC specifies capacities of 52 seated and 286 standing passengers per car.

-They were the only trains in use until March 2020, when a newly built eight-car East West line train, manufactured by CRRC Changchun Railway Vehicles, entered service on the line.
-Both of these models have a maximum running speed of 130 km/h and travel at an average speed of 56 km/h on the West Rail line.
+In March 2020, a newly built eight-car East West line train, manufactured by CRRC Changchun Railway Vehicles, entered service on the line.
+Similar to the previous rolling stock, the trains had a maximum running speed of 130 km/h and travel at an average speed of 56 km/h on the West Rail line.
 Unlike the trains on the East Rail line, there are no first-class compartments.
 All trains are serviced at Pat Heung depot and are equipped with the SelTrac IS moving block signalling system for train protection; this was among the earliest applications of the technology on a high-capacity, heavy-rail line worldwide.